 Some journeys, no matter what route you take, are automatically charged to include Zone 1 and capping reflects this.

-From April, new automatic refund payments will be given to all off-peak pay as you go customers who repeatedly pay more than the former off-peak daily cap in Zones 4-6.
+Automatic refund payments are given to all off-peak pay as you go customers who repeatedly pay more than the former off-peak daily cap in Zones 4-6.

 In January 2015, we changed our daily pay as you go caps to reflect modern-day travel patterns.
-Many of the new caps are cheaper than the old off-peak caps and the majority of customers now enjoy cheaper fares as a result.
+Many of the all day caps are cheaper than the old off-peak caps and the majority of customers now enjoy cheaper fares as a result.

 However, if you are repeatedly paying more because off-peak caps for travel in Zones 4-6 were withdrawn, we will automatically refund you.